aetperf/aetperf.github.io/_posts/WP_2022-04-20-Loading-data-from-PostgreSQL-to-Pandas-with-ConnectorX.md

+# Loading data from PostgreSQL to Pandas with ConnectorX

 [ConnectorX](https://sfu-db.github.io/connector-x/intro.html) is a library, written in Rust, that enables fast and memory-efficient data loading from various databases to different dataframes.
 We refer to this interesting [paper](https://wooya.me/files/ConnectorX.pdf), in which the authors provide a detailed analysis of the `pandas.read_sql` function:

 Wang, Xiaoying, et al. *ConnectorX: Accelerating Data Loading From Databases to Dataframes.* 2021